Sanskrit: ताडासन; Tada – Mountain, Asana – Posture; Pronounced: As- tah-DAHS-anna

 - Now, imagine a stream of white light (energy) passing through your ankles, up to your inner thighs, groin, spine, neck, all the way up to your head.
 Gently turn your upper thighs inward.
 Elongate the tailbone such that it is towards the floor.
 Lift the pubis such that it is closer to the navel.

-- Now breathe in and stretch your shoulders, arms, and chest upwards.
-Raise your heels, making sure your body weight is on your toes.
+- Breathe in and stretch your shoulders, arms, and chest upwards.

 - Feel the stretch in your body right from your feet to your head.
 Hold the pose for a few seconds.
 Then, exhale and release.